-This is my fourth Thanksgiving blogging at AFD.
+This is my fifth Thanksgiving blogging at AFD.

-In November of 2006 I began what has turned out to be a joyous tradition for me - taking the time to publicly acknowledge and thank those working to prevent, or mitigate, this and future pandemics.
+During Thanksgiving week of 2006 I began what has turned out to be a joyous tradition for me - taking the time to publicly acknowledge and thank those working to prevent, or mitigate, global health threats.

 Each year I update this essay to include some new people, and to mention some of the friends I've met along the way on this remarkable journey through Flublogia.

 While I pen AFD alone, this is by no means a solitary effort.
-I rely (heavily) on the the advice, expertise, and hard work of dozens of others in Flublogia, without whom, this blog would not be possible.
+I rely (heavily) on the the advice, expertise, hard work, and generosity of dozens of others in Flublogia, without whom, this blog would not be possible.

 This is my once-a-year chance to thank them.